 "Todai Kashiwa Donguri Day Nursery (Donguri Hoikuen)" is operated by the University of Tokyo and located in Kashiwa Campus.
-This place accepts children between six month old and 6 years old, who are raised by the university employees and students.
+This place accepts children between two months old and 6 years old, who are raised by the university employees and students.
 It is open from Monday to Saturday and closed on Sundays, national holidays, and the New Year holiday.
 There are three types of childcare services: regular service, Saturday service, and occasional service.
+The regular service is available for an University of Tokyo employee working full time or the university full-time student.
+If there are two parents in the home, the second parent must also be a full-time student at any school or working full time at any company or institute.
 Open hours for the regular service are from 8:30 to 18:30 (or from 9:00 to 19:00) between Monday and Friday, with possible extension in the morning (from 7:30) and in the evening (until 21:00).
 Open hours for the Saturday service is from 8:30 to 19:00, and hours for the occasional service are from 7:30 to 21:00.

 To apply, we need a certificate of employment for both you (applicant) and your spouse (either a certificate of enrollment or a copy of your student ID and a letter of recommendation from your adviser if you are a student).
 Please apply at the office of Donguri Hoikuen by filling an application form accompanied by those documents.
 Applications must be done two months ahead of the requested starting month (first day of the month) for the regular and Saturday services, and one month ahead (first day of the month) for the occasional service.
 We may request an interview and medical report during the selection process.
 An outcome of the selection will be sent to you by mail.
 We will request a meeting of the parents and the nursery staff before actual service starts.